Last updated on January 25, 2023 by Wandering our World

 Up in the Troodos Mountains are the Millomeri Waterfalls that are really worth a visit.
 If you’re wanting to walk in the mountains – or elsewhere in Cyprus – this walking in Cyprus book could be a good buy.

-Or if you’re craving white sandy beaches head to Nissi Beach which is arguably Europe’s best beach.
+Or if you’re craving white sandy beaches head to Nissi Beach which some believe is Europe’s best beach.

 With so many islands, it will come as no surprise to hear that Greece is packed with natural wonders.